Interview with Ishine Gape

 About Ishine Gape:

 Ishine Gape (founder of barefootyoga.me & ishine photography) is an acrobatic & yoga instructor, as well as a massage therapist with more than 10 years of experience.
 Originally from Austria, Gape loves to spend his time traveling, eating exotic foods and photography.
 With a heart full of humor and well sized arms to hug almost everything, he is facilitating a wide variety of workshops globally.
 Gape is well known for his unique and precise way of teaching.
-His passion for bodywork gives him the opportunity to embrace his students and encourage them to find freedom through movement.
+His passion for bodywork gives him the opportunity to embrace his students and encourage them to find freedom through movement and touch.